Mountain Lion

 Mountain lions prefer vegetative cover or rocky, rugged terrain, generally in areas of low human habitation.
 They have no special home; they merely seek shelter in rocky crevices, hollow trees or logs, holes in banks, or tall grass or underbrush.
 They are generally nocturnal but may be active during the day.
 They readily climb trees to obtain food or escape pursuit.
 The individuals found in Missouri are probably wanderers from states to the west of Missouri.
 They are occasionally hit by cars.

-MDC has confirmed numerous mountain lions in Missouri since we began keeping records, averaging about 4 or 5 a year.
-Those animals apparently migrated here from western states.
+MDC has confirmed numerous mountain lions in Missouri since it began keeping records, averaging 8 a year since the mid-2000s.
+Genetic samples obtained from some animals that have passed through Missouri suggest many of these animals are coming from western states.
 Young males typically leave their birth areas seeking territories of their own and often wander hundreds of miles.
 So far, MDC has no evidence of mountain lions establishing a breeding population within our state.
+As a Missouri species of conservation concern, its status remains listed as "SX": presumed extirpated.

 Life Cycle